Written by

 The outsoles of both the Pegasus and the Nimbus have generous amounts of rubber which should last at least 800km.
 Traction is great on both shoes.
 The EVA foam midsole of the Nimbus will most likely lose cushioning over the life of the shoe whereas the Pegasus’s React foam has proven to not lose much cushioning over time.

 The Nimbus upper oozes luxury.
 It has a plush and secure heel dip with a smooth and soft interior which is sleeved.
-It’s made from breathable knit and has a narrow fitting upper but it’s available in a wide version.
+It’s made from breathable knit and has a narrow fitting upper but it’s available in a wide and extra wide version.

 The upper of the Pegasus is made from an engineered sandwich mesh.
 It has a long, padded tongue.
 The heel counter of the Pegasus flares away from the Achilles to not irritate and foot lockdown is good.
 The forefoot of the Pegasus is accommodating but the shoe is available in additional narrow, regular, wide and extra wide versions if you need them.